 Many people think that the rules for import are set by individual states, but that’s not really the case.
 The CDC sets the rules and the states have their own anomalies, for example Florida insists on a rabies vaccination and California will not let ferrets in!

-PetAir UK can help and advise on all aspects of flying your cat into USA and PetAir can complete the veterinary work to ensure compliant entry.
+PetAir UK can help and advise on all aspects of USA cat travel and PetAir can complete the veterinary work to ensure compliant entry.
 Don’t hesitate to contact us if you need any help at all with planning your pet’s journey.
 Alternatively, you can more details about flying your cat to the USA by completing our online ‘Get a Quote’ form.

 When you’re on the verge of setting out on a thrilling vacation, relocating to a new home, or organising any travel adventure to the USA, the art of crate training takes on heightened significance.
 It becomes a pivotal tool, not just for your pet’s comfort but for your peace of mind.
 This invaluable skill lays…

 It is essential to understand these factors to ensure a stress-free journey for your dog.
 The costs involved include airline fees and crate specifications.
 Choosing a crate is crucial for your pet’s comfort and safety during travel.
 This guide delves into transport costs and the importance of an appropriate crate for a secure journey for…

 The stunning mountain town of Aspen, is a great place for America dog travel.
 Of course, it’s famous for being a world-class ski resort, and winter is definitely when the town sees the most visitors.
 However, no matter what time of year you decide to visit, you’ll find plenty of things to do with your…